thespacepanda/zooservice/README.md

 * `POST /critter` accepts json input and will return snarky error messages if your critter is malformed
 * `PUT /critter/:id` also accepts json input and updates the existing critter at :id to match the data sent
 * `DELETE /critter/:id` removes the given critter from the database

+## TODO

+Some nice to haves to round this little mock service out

+* Authentication
+* Fuzzy search (right now it is exact)
+* Handler or Staff table that relates to critters (i.e. Handler Bob is responsible for George the monkey on Tuesdays and Thursdays)
+* Dockerfile